ml4j/gpt-3-experiments/mock-gpt3-api/README.md

 I'd love an invite to be able to run these experiments for real.

+# Running the mock server

+Requires Java 8 or later.

 To run the experiments against this mock server, change the urls in the openai_api.py file, replacing 'https' with 'http' and replacing 'api.openai.com' with 'localhost:8080'.

 The mock server can be run via the following command from this directory: